eldoy/local/README.md

 As an example, we are adding a web application called "Firmalisten" which is running on localhost port `5843`.

-Create a new file in `/Users/vidar/src/local/config` called `firmalisten.conf` and insert the following content:
+Create a new file in `/Users/vidar/src/local/config` called `firmalisten.conf`:

 ```
 <VirtualHost *:80>